Carnival in Sardinia: where ancestral cults are revealed.

 Saint Anthony the Great’s night, January the 17th : the Beginning.

-Wine becomes the ecstatic Vector, the rhythmic and obsessive circle Dance becomes the action of Transmigration.
+Wine becomes the ecstatic Vector, the rhythmic and obsessive circle Dance becomes the action of the Transmigration.

 Typical masks of the Carnival in Sardinia.